 “Younger taps into the spiritual well that fueled the art of both Ashby and Coltrane, yet she remains ever-cognizant of the time in which she lives and plays.” – All About Jazz

-After years of playing as a sideman in various ensembles, Ms. Younger released her debut EP, “Prelude” which was originally intended for use as a demo.
-In June 2011, the EP was recorded in an analog studio with bassist Dezron Douglas, drummer E.J.
-Strickland and vocalist Niia; After Prelude’s official release it was received with much acclaim on the indie music scene.
-Mercedes Benz featured the well received original track ‘So Alive’ in their compilation “Mercedes Benz Mixed Tape” and said: “highly reminiscent of legendary jazz harpist Dorothy Ashby…a compelling soul jazz composition, in which all instruments are melded to a haunting universe centered around Niia’s celestial voice.
+After years of playing as a sideman in various ensembles, Brandee Younger released her debut Prelude EP, which was originally intended for use as a demo.
+Released in 2011, the acclaimed indie project was recorded in an analog studio with Dezron Douglas, E.J.
+Strickland and vocalist Niia.
+The original standout track “So Alive” was later featured in the Mercedes Benz Mixed Tape compilation; Younger’s expansive and emphatically beautiful contribution subsequently lauded by Mercedes Benz as “…a compelling soul jazz composition, in which all instruments are melded to a haunting universe centered around Niia’s celestial voice.
 Beguiling musical subtlety in these times of loudness.”